NidhiNambiar/Energy-Market-Analysis/README.md

 **flask**: A lightweight WSGI (Web Server Gateway Interface) web application framework.
 It's used to handle HTTP requests when the function is deployed as a Google Cloud Function.

+Here is a detailed breakdown of the processes involved: